Britain's FTSE kicks off 2012 on high note

 "The fundamentals won't be as important right now unless they really change significantly either way," he said.

-Buyers came in for banks, with Barclays the best off, up 5.8 percent, as Citigroup upped its target price for the lender to 245 pence from 230 pence and repeated its "buy" rating, saying it believes BarCap can be a winner in the consolidating world of capital markets.
+Buyers came in for banks .FTNMX8350, with Barclays (BARC.L) the best off, up 5.8 percent, as Citigroup upped its target price for the lender to 245 pence from 230 pence and repeated its "buy" rating, saying it believes BarCap can be a winner in the consolidating world of capital markets.

 Banks -- around 30 percent lower in 2011 -- also climbed as investors dipped into riskier assets perceived to have been dealt with harshly in 2011 on the back of fears over the health of the global economy.